nsail-lab/MNW/Deepfake_Audio/Readme.md

 ---

 ## :fountain_pen: Cite us!
-This dataset is intended for evaluation purposes and cannot be used for training or for commercial purposes.
+This dataset cannot be used for commercial purposes.

 We have recently published a [summary paper on MNW](https://arxiv.org/abs/...).
 Please feel free to cite us!